Ion source: Ultrasonication-assisted spray ionization

-Ultrasonication-assisted spray ionization (UASI) involves ionization through the application of ultrasound.
+Ultrasonication-assisted spray ionization (UASI) is similar to the above techniques but uses an ultrasonic transducer to achieve atomization of the material and generate ions.

 Thermal ionization

 Thermal ionization (also known as surface ionization, or contact ionization) involves spraying vaporized, neutral atoms onto a hot surface, from which the atoms re-evaporate in ionic form.
 To generate positive ions, the atomic species should have a low ionization energy, and the surface should have a high work function.
 This technique is most suitable for alkali atoms (Li, Na, K, Rb, Cs) which have low ionization energies and are easily evaporated.

 To generate negative ions, the atomic species should have a high electron affinity, and the surface should have a low work function.
 This second approach is most suited for halogen atoms Cl, Br, I, At.

 Ambient ionization

 In ambient ionization, ions are formed outside the mass spectrometer without sample preparation or separation.
 Ions can be formed by extraction into charged electrospray droplets, thermally desorbed and ionized by chemical ionization, or laser desorbed or ablated and post-ionized before they enter the mass spectrometer.